18c83fd3-25ea-4ed9-8205-2abeff9b3883/Echo-Notes/README.md

 # Echo-Notes

-### Sync, Process, and Summarize Notes Privately and automatically with local AI
+### Sync, Process, and Summarize Notes, Files, Emails Privately and automatically with local AI

-**A privacy-first voice-to-text and note cleanup pipeline powered by local LLMs.**
+**A privacy-first voice-to-text, file, and note cleanup pipeline powered by local LLMs.**
-Type or capture voice-to-text notes on your phone or laptop.
+- Type or capture voice-to-text notes on your phone or laptop.
+- Sync them to your home computer via Nextcloud, Syncthing, or your method of choice.
+- Or Drop emails, files, or articles into the folder.
-Sync them to your home computer via Nextcloud, Syncthing, or your method of choice.
-Then automatically clean, structure, and create To Do's with them using a local language model.
+- Then automatically clean, structure, summarize, or create To Do's with them using a local language model.

 ---